ryanstutes/ryanstutes.github.io/experience.md

 ---

-**Past two years (GameChanger)**
+**Past 2.5 years (GameChanger)**
-#### Seniot Engineering Manager
+#### Senior Engineering Manager

 **Responsibilities**

-* TODO

-**Projects**
+* Built and led two high-performing cross-functional, multi-platform teams.
+* Worked closely with dedicated Product Manager and Product Designer to run projects week-to-week and plan out quarterly and yearly roadmaps.
+* Pushed my teams and my engineers to adopt an MVP mindset so that we could ship small pieces of work and monitor their impact before continuing to invest.
+* Hired a variety of engineers (iOS, Android, Backend, Full-stack, platform teams) over my tenure.
+The engineering org has grown from 20 to 65 in my time.
+* Work with platform teams to ensure our system(s) scaled with the rapid growth of users.

+**Projects and Accomplishments**

+* Worked on many parts of the stack and product.
+From subscriptions to video to integrating a 3rd party messaging app, I was able to get exposed to almost every piece of GC's system.
+* Took ownership of our automatic highlight clips infrastructure after initial MVP release.
+Worked with my engineers and platform team engineers to improve the scalability of the infrasctucture (APIs, modeling, and DB) to handle the generation of 100M+ highlight clips _and_ easily support clips for a variety of sports.
+  * Note: most of this improvement work was able to be slotted into feature development projects, rather than needing to set aside specific engineering time for it.
 * Oversaw a project to migrate $1.5MM worh of recurring subscriptions from legacy app to new app.
     * Using a Beta API from a 3rd party subscriptions provider and short PDF with early documentation, my team was able to migrate most of our active subscriptions from one app to another.
     * This was phase 0 of the sunset plan for our legacy app.
 Without these customers being auto-migrated, a lot of this money would have been lost.
+* Advocated for and owned a project that improved the visibility and usefulness of one of our best-converting features (highlight clips).
+This increased user engagement with highlight clips by 11x and increased subscriptions coming from highlight clips by 3x.
+* Oversaw a side-team that worked on shutting down GameChanger Classic (legacy app)
+  * Ran this team at the same time as my full-time team by ensuring some trusted individuals on my full-time team could own projects, run stand, etc. with little oversight
+  * Shut down features one-by-one by (carefully) working in legacy codebase
+  * Coordinate marketing campaigns to get users to move to the new GameChanger app
 * Promoted one of my Senior Engineers to EM and moved to a new team, while continuing to oversee their team.
-    * This gave me a great experience in managing an EM and building skip-level relationships.
+    * This gave me a great experience in managing (and mentoring) an EM and building skip-level relationships.
-    * Being a full-time EM on my new team while managing another team from a director level was a good challenge in time management.
+    * Really had to manage my time well being a full-time EM on my new team while managing another team from a director level.
+* Promoted the first staff-level Android engineer in the company and worked with them to sharpen their leadership and organization skills to increase their impact and effectiveness.
-* Executed on several org-wide initiatives
+* Executed on several org-wide initiatives:
+    * As I onboarded, I built out a technical onboarding process that would allow engineers and EMs onboard more easily.
+This process has gotten a lot of great feedback over the past two years and has been a critical tool to have during our scaling efforts.
-    * Revamped our hackdays into quarterly three-day hackathons.
+    * Revamped our monthly hack Friday into quarterly three-day hackathons.
 We've seen a sustained energy and successful projects from this for over a year and counting.
     * Lead two EMs and several engineers from across the org to redo our technical interview process for mobile engineers.
+Reducing the amount of touchpoints in the interview process while maintianing a high bar.
     * Implemented a quarterly engineering pulse survey to get a feel for where the eng leadership team might need to focus our efforts.
+    * Worked with a couple of engineers to re-vamp our technical proposal process to increase cross-team engagement on technical proposals.
+This project came about after I noticed this gap – I was able to find a couple of engineers who also noticed this and were passionate about it, so I enabled them to tackle the issue with my support and direction.
+We saw an incredible increase in the number of proposals opened and the amount of engagement each of them recieved with the new process.

 **5 years before GameChanger (Wyzant)**
 #### Engineering Manager